State guide

 ZihuatanejoIxtapaAcapulcoPacific beachescliff divers

 Guerrero is a state you visit on purpose, not one you pass through.
-If you want a low-key Pacific beach town where the pace is slow and the fish tacos are the day’s big decision, Zihuatanejo delivers.
-If you’re chasing old-Hollywood Acapulco, know going in that the city you’re picturing is mostly gone.
-This is one of Mexico’s poorest and most fought-over states, and the smart move is to pick your spot and stay in it.
+If you want a low-key Pacific beach town where the pace is slow and the grilled-fish lunch is the day’s big decision, Zihuatanejo delivers.
+If you are chasing old-Hollywood Acapulco, know going in that the city you are picturing is mostly gone.
+This is one of Mexico’s poorest and most fought-over states, so the smart move is simple: pick your spot, fly to it, and stay in it.
+Do that and you will have a genuinely good week.
+Try to road-trip the interior and you are gambling with the one thing Guerrero’s headlines are actually about.

 Getting oriented

-The two coastal anchors sit about six hours apart, and they feel like different countries.
+The two coastal anchors sit roughly six hours apart by road, and they feel like different countries.

-• Acapulco: Once Mexico’s marquee resort, now a working city that’s still digging out from Hurricane Otis.
-La Quebrada cliff divers and Playa Caleta still draw crowds, but the shine is faded and the edges are rough.
+• Acapulco: Once Mexico’s marquee resort, now a working port city still digging out from Hurricane Otis.
+The La Quebrada cliff divers, Playa Caleta, and the old Acapulco Tradicional zone still draw crowds, but the shine is faded and the edges are rough.
+Go with eyes open, not with a 1960s postcard in your head.

 Is it safe?